Bensalem, PA DUI Attorney

 dc7112@buckscounty.org

-At The Law Offices of Steven E. Kellis, we are familiar with these courts and judges.
+We are familiar with these courts and judges at The Law Offices of Steven E. Kellis.
 That means we know how to make solid arguments and follow particular procedures in their courtrooms.

-That kind of knowledge and experience can make all the difference in the world when you’re trying to find the right Bensalem DUI lawyer.
+That knowledge and experience can make all the difference when finding the right Bensalem DUI lawyer.

 Your Experienced DUI Attorney in Bensalem, PA

 Although you may be tempted to plead guilty to a DUI charge so you can move on with your life, this decision may put a huge blemish on your record.
-When you hire a capable Bensalem, PA DUI lawyer like Steven Kellis, you will discover other options available to you.
+You will discover other options when you hire a capable Bensalem, PA DUI attorney like Steven Kellis.

 Mr. Kellis can argue to get the charges reduced or potentially dropped.
-If these options are not viable, pleading to a lesser charge could be the best alternative, which may result in a less serious criminal charge and/or increase the odds of getting your charge expunged in the future.
+If these options are not viable, pleading for a lesser charge could be the best alternative, which may result in a less serious criminal charge and increase the odds of getting your charge expunged.

-And if your case does go to court, Mr. Kellis can vigorously fight for you by using a number of strategies.
-For example, Steven Kellis can make arguments about the validity of breathalyzer tests; whether or not a police officer had probable cause to stop, detain, or arrest you; and whether or not you were given a Miranda warning at the appropriate time during the process.
+And if your case goes to court, Mr. Kellis can vigorously fight for you using several strategies.
+For example, Steven Kellis can argue about the validity of breathalyzer tests, whether or not a police officer had probable cause to stop, detain, or arrest you, and whether or not you were given a Miranda warning at the appropriate time during the process.

 These details have a significant impact on the outcome of your case.

-Don’t leave the outcome of your case to chance by putting it in the hands of an attorney that doesn’t have the know-how to get the job done.
+Please don’t leave the outcome of your case to chance by putting it in the hands of an attorney who doesn’t have the know-how to get the job done.
 When you’re in such a vulnerable position, you should trust only an experienced Pennsylvania DUI attorney with your case.